mkiernan/azfinsim/README.md

 1) Registers the azfinsim application with AAD and creates a Service Principal and secret for the application to authenticate.
 2) Deploy the infrastructure in the diagram above using Terraform
       1) A VNET & Subnet for our Batch Pool machines
-      2) A Azure Keyvault for storing secrets such as our Redis & Container Registry passwords
+      2) A Keyvault for storing secrets such as our Redis & Container Registry passwords
       3) An Azure Redis Cache Premium Tier 6GB for storing the trade data
       4) An Azure Container Registry Premium Tier for our Docker Container(s)
       5) An Azure Batch Account in User Subscription Mode with two pools: